MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/using-the-microsoft-c-runtime-with-user-mode-drivers-and-apps.md

 If your user-mode driver or desktop application uses the VCRT, you must distribute the appropriate dynamic-link libraries.
 Use the Visual C++ Redistributable Package (`VCRedist_x86.exe`, `VCRedist_x64.exe`, `VCRedist_arm.exe`).
 Chain the redistributable package in with other binaries, and the redistributable package will receive automatic updates.

 If you want to achieve isolation or avoid the dependency on the VC++ Redistributable, you can link statically to the CRT instead.
-In this case, the CRT would need to be updated manually.
-Alternatively, non-driver projects are usually able to copy the specific Visual C/C++ DLLs to the *application local folder* (where the application is installed) along with their other binaries; app-local deployment is not appropriate for a driver.
+While non-driver projects are usually able to copy the specific Visual C/C++ DLLs to the *application local folder* (where the application is installed) to avoid a dependency on the VC++ Redistributable, app-local deployment is not appropriate for a driver.

 Do not copy individual CRT components to `System32` instead of using a redistributable package.
 This may cause the CRT not to be serviced automatically, and potentially to be overwritten.